mojtaba-ramezani/shop/README.md

 Now, app is running on localhost:4200 :) main port is 4200 but:  <br>
-#shop project listening on port 3000 for client changes
+- shop project listening on port 3000 for client changes  <br>
-#shop project listening on port 4200 for server changes
+- shop project listening on port 4200 for server changes  <br>